Alidar40/vad_test/README.md

 ![lenet32 cnn-bilstm comparison](images/lenet32_cnnbilstm_comparison.png)

 CNN-BiLSTM turned out to be aggressive and quite sensitive to noise.
-In contrast, LeNet32 give conservative predictions and is very cautious.
+In contrast, LeNet32 gives conservative predictions and is very cautious.

 Can quality be improved by ensemble this two models?
 [At least it doesn't get worse](#results)